Treatment of Crohn's disease

 68%

-• Short Bowel Syndrome: However, after one surgery, recurring inflammation often leads to 2nd or 3rd surgeries.
-If the small intestine becomes too short, severe impairment in nutrient absorption and digestion occurs.
+• Short Bowel Syndrome: However, there are frequent cases where a 2nd or 3rd surgery is performed because inflammation recurs in the surrounding area after the first surgery; if the small intestine becomes too short, major disabilities in nutrient absorption and digestion occur.

-• Chronic Diarrhea: If more than 2/3 of the colon or the entire colon is removed, the organ responsible for forming solid stool is lost, resulting in lifelong diarrhea.
+• Chronic Diarrhea: If more than 2/3 of the colon is resected or the entire colon is resected, the organ that creates stool is gone, so the patient will have diarrhea for life.

-• Frequent Bowel Movements: Since digestive waste from the small intestine is expelled immediately, patients suffer from diarrhea 4–6 times a day at best, and up to 15–20 times a day at worst.
+• Frequent Bowel Movements: Since food residue from the small intestine is excreted directly, the patient must live with diarrhea every day, ranging from 4–6 times, or up to 15–20 times at most.

 Inquiry AI